-It is true that the mythic "fairy-tale" horror film intends to take away the shades of grey It urges us to put away our more civilized and adult penchant for analysis and to become children again, seeing things in pure blacks and whites.
+It is true that the mythic "fairy-tale" horror film intends to take away the shades of grey (which is one reason why When a Stranger Calls doesn't work; the psycho, well and honestly played by Tony

+Beckley, is a poor schmuck beset by the miseries of his own psychoses; our unwilling sympathy for him dilutes the film's success as surely as water dilutes Scotch); it urges us to put away our more civilized and adult penchant for analysis and to become children again, seeing things in pure blacks and pure whites.
 It may be that horror movies provide psychic relief on this level because this invitation to lapse into simplicity, irrationality and even outright madness is extended so rarely.
-We are told we may allow our emotions a free rein . . . or no rein at all.
+We are told we may allow our emotions a free rein... or no rein at all.

 If we are all insane, then sanity becomes a matter of degree.
-If your insanity leads you to carve up women like Jack the Ripper or the Cleveland Torso Murderer, we clap you away in the funny farm (but neither of those two amateur-night surgeons was ever caught, heh-heh-heh); if, on the other hand, your insanity leads you only to talk to yourself when you're under stress or to pick your nose on your morning bus, then you are left alone to go about your business . . . though it is doubtful that you will ever be invited to the best parties.
+If your insanity leads you to carve up women like Jack the Ripper or the Cleveland Torso Murderer, we clap you away in the funny farm (except neither of those two amateur-night surgeons were ever caught, heh-heh-heh); if, on the other hand, your insanity leads you only to talk to yourself when you're under stress or to pick your nose on your morning bus, then you are left alone to go about your business ... though it is doubtful that you will ever be invited to the best parties.

-The potential lyncher is in almost all of us (excluding saints, past and present; but then, most saints have been crazy in their own ways), and every now and then, he has to be let loose to scream and roll around in the grass.
+The potential lyncher is in almost all of us (I exclude saints, past and present, but then, most or all saints have been crazy in their own ways), and every now and then, he has to be let loose to scream and roll around in the grass.
 Our emotions and our fears form their own body, and we recognize that it demands its own exercise to maintain proper muscle tone.
-Certain of these emotional muscles are accepted - even exalted - in civilized society; they are, of course, the emotions that tend to maintain the status quo of civilization itself.
-Love, friendship, loyalty, kindness - these are all the emotions that we applaud, emotions that have been immortalized in the couplets of Hallmark cards and in the verses (I don't dare call it poetry) of Leonard Nimoy.
+Certain of these emotional "muscles" are accepted - even exalted - in civilized society; they are, of course, the emotions that tend to maintain the status quo of civilization itself.
+Love, friendship, loyalty, kindness - these are all the emotions that we applaud, emotions that have been immortalized in the bad couplets of Hallmark cards and in the verses (I don't dare call it poetry) of Leonard Nimoy.